 - Learn more at KeepItMovingDallas.com/SH5

 - June 2020 | Public hearing held by TxDOT

 TUPPS Brewery Project

 In July 2020, TUPPS Brewery announced it will relocate and expand its campus to the historic Mill District of downtown McKinney.
 The campus will include a tasting taproom in the original grain milling building, a state-of-the-art production facility, retail shopping featuring local craftsmen, and an entertainment venue.
-The McKinney Community Development Corporation (MCDC) and the McKinney Economic Development Corporation (MEDC) are contributing to the project.
+The City of McKinney, McKinney Community Development Corporation (MCDC) and the McKinney Economic Development Corporation (MEDC) are contributing to the project.

 How will this project benefit the city?

 MCDC works in partnership with businesses to promote and fund cultural and economic development projects that maintain and enhance McKinney's quality of life.
 The TUPPS Brewery relocation and expansion project is an example of great things that come from collaboration and public-private cooperative efforts.